pyside/PySide/doc/howto-build/setup-generator.rst

 Building and installing
 =======================

-To build and install just follow the generic cmake instructions in section :ref:`cmake-primer`.
+To build and install just follow the generic CMake instructions in section :ref:`cmake-primer`.

 Debian packaging
 ================

-In order to compile this package in a debian environment, make sure the following packages are installed:
+In order to compile this package in a Debian environment, make sure the following packages are installed:

 * debhelper (>= 5)